StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 GROUP BY order_id;
 ```

-### Create an Async Refresh multi-table materialized view
+### Create the materialized view

 You can create a materialized view based on a specific query statement using [CREATE MATERIALIZED VIEW](../sql-reference/sql-statements/data-definition/CREATE%20MATERIALIZED%20VIEW.md).

-Based on the table `goods`, `order_list` and the query statement mentioned above, the following example creates the materialized view `order_mv` to analyze the total of each order.
-The materialized view is set to refresh asynchronously at an interval of one day.
+Based on the table `goods`, `order_list`, and the query statement mentioned above, the following example creates the materialized view `order_mv` to analyze the total of each order.
+The materialized view is set to refresh itself at an interval of one day.

 ```SQL
 CREATE MATERIALIZED VIEW order_mv